MrYsLab/s3-extend/docs/translate.md

 line begins with the language's identifier.
 In this case, **pt-br** for Brazilian Portuguese, **pt** for Portuguese, and **en** for English.

-Any text between square brackets is a place holder for a parameter field in the block.
+Any text between square brackets is a placeholder for a parameter field in the block.
 Do not translate the text within the square brackets, and please use them as is, no matter the alphabet being used.
 All other text should be translated.